- Contact us

 Josephine Ahikire is an Associate Professor in the School of Women and Gender Studies, Makerere University, and Executive Chair of the Centre for Basic Research (CBR) in Kampala.
 She is leading ESID's Gender and the Political Settlement project in Uganda.

 Kojo is a third year PhD candidate at the University of Manchester and a researcher at ESID.
 He is also a Senior Research Officer at the Ghana Center for Democratic Development (CDD-Ghana).

-Anthony Bebbington is Australia Laureate Fellow and Professor in the School of Geography at the University of Melbourne, Australia, and Professor of Environment and Society and Director of the Graduate School of Geography at Clark University.
+Anthony Bebbington is Australia Laureate Fellow and Professor in the School of Geography at the University of Melbourne, Australia, and Professor of Environment and Society in the Graduate School of Geography at Clark University (on leave).

 Dr Pritish Behuria is an LSE Fellow and researcher on our political economy determinants of economic growth programme, focussing primarily on Rwanda.

 Badru Bukenya is a lecturer in the Department of Social Work and Social Administration at Makerere University Kampala, Uganda and a Research Associate at ESID.